ISS Utilization: PBR (PhotoBioReactor)

 The majority of the components are located within the gas and water tight EC (Equipment Compartment).
 The EC contains a total volume of ~10 liter and provides access to the algae suspension loop (ASL) and the defined gas atmosphere.
 The functional group ASL is composed of two µ g-adapted photobioreactor flow chambers (µgPBR; Figure.
 5) which are individually covered with a fluorethylenepropylene (FEP) gas exchange membrane, tubing and connectors, sensors to monitor pH and biomass density (via absorbance measurement at λ = 660 nm) and access ports for feeding and harvesting via a separate LiED (Liquid Exchange Device).
 Vtotal of the ASL is ~650 ml filled with algae suspension.
 Lighting is realized by a dichromatic red/blue LED panel placed outside the ASL.
 Algae are lighted through the gas exchange membrane (transmission >98%).
 Gases were pulsed into the EC by a pulse chamber and homogeneously distributed within the EC by air circulation fans.
 Gas evolution through the experiment is monitored by several gas sensors: pCO2 (COZIR Wide Range 20%, Cozir®, Gas Sensing Solutions, UK, sensing principle: nondispersive infrared detector), pO2 (FIGARO SK25F, Figaro®, Osaka, Japan, principle: sensing galvanic cell), pressure (p), relative humidity (rh) and temperature (T).
 O2 and rh within the EC are actively regulated by absorbers, T is controlled by a cold plate connected to the ISS cooling water loop (16-23 °C).
 The connection between the µgPBR and LSR (former name ACLS) will be realized by a specific interface (I/F), which allows the transfer of excess CO2 to external experiments.
 Nominally, the µgPBR will be supplied with CO2 from LSR.
 LSR is was launched on JAXA HTV-7 flight on 22 September 2018 and was accommodated in the US lab "Destiny" in November 2018 (Figure 2).

-Chlorella vulgaris (C.vulgaris) – A small cell with great potential
+Chlorella vulgaris (C.vulgaris) - Small Cell

 Microalgae are uni- or multi-cellular, aquatic, eukaryotic microorganisms.
 For photoautotrophic growth, they conduct photosynthesis given by the top-level formula (1) of: